metatensor/metatensor/CONTRIBUTING.rst

 replacing ``<test/file.py>`` with the path to the files you want to test, e.g.
 ``tox -e tests -- python/tests/operations/abs.py``.

-When running the equistore-torch unit tests, you might get an error about CUDA not being available if you try to build the code against the default PyPI version of PyTorch.
+When running the metatensor-torch unit tests, you might get an error about CUDA not being available if you try to build the code against the default PyPI version of PyTorch.
 A possible workaround is to use the CPU-only version of PyTorch in the tests, by setting the ``PIP_EXTRA_INDEX_URL`` environnement